 Mary Hopkin was a natural troubadour and had been singing in folk and pop groups since her teens by the time she was discovered in 1968.

 Her lucky break arrived when she appeared on the UK television show Opportunity Knocks to sing Turn Turn Turn.
+She appeared eight consecutive times on the show.

 He was looking for talent to add to the Apple record label and realised that Hopkin fit the bill when he heard her lovely voice.
 He promptly signed her to the label and took her into the studio to produce her first single.